Bảo Thy: 2009–2011: Công Chúa Teen và Ngũ Hổ Tướng, Ký Ức Của Mưa and Special Album

 In April 2009, she released new song Thien Than Trong Truyen Tranh (Lenka's The Show) as theme song for charity campaign for students of special school Gia Dinh, Ho Chi Minh City.
 Also, handmade products by handicapped students of Gia Dinh School was auctioned by Bao Thy herself during her shows.
-During this time, she planned to release a mini-CD The Collection of Bao Thy included foreign foreign songs (Chinese, North Korean and English) and Vietnamese lyrics were written by herself, Vuong Khang and Tu Trung.
+During this time, she planned to release a mini-CD The Collection of Bao Thy included foreign songs (Chinese, North Korean and English) and Vietnamese lyrics were written by herself, Vuong Khang and Tu Trung.
 However, until the end of June, the plan was cancelled as she decided focus on more Vietnamese songs instead.

 In 2009, she starred as Britney Bich in the movie Cong Chua Teen va Ngu Ho Tuong by Phuoc Sang Film with 6 billion Vietnam Dong budget.
 This role helped her win Potential Actress at Golden Kite Award 2009.

 In July 2010, she released album Vol. 2 Ky Uc Cua Mua including nine tracks and three bonus tracks written by Si Luan, Bao Thach, she composed two of them.
 The album contained many hits, fuelling her further success, one of them was Golden Album award for Favorite Album of The Month voted by the audience (August 2010), and 3 Zing Music Awards.
 In December, she released the first single titled First Single, consisting three tracks of two different genres: Da Nghi with upbeat music alongside Gat Di Nuoc Mat and Tro Lai (ft.
 Quang Vinh) which was a ballad love song composed by herself.

 In November 2011, she officially released the album Special Album as this was a complete album with seven new songs and three others previously released online.
 Three were covers: Vi Mot Nguoi (singer Ung Dai Ve), Khong Nhu Loi Anh Noi (singer Nguyen Quang Hung – LK) and Noi Do (singer Kien Tran) alongside a foreign song Everytime I Look Into Your Eyes.
 However, the music video of the head single Ngay Vang Anh was allegedly assumed that she copied the idea of another music video of Korean singer Hyuna.
 Although the music video of Ngay Vang Anh was told to be a copy of HyunA's Bubble Pop, she claimed that the song was completely her creation regardless.
 When the news was aired, many were curious so they watched the music video which made the view up to 400,000 until middle of October.
 However, at the same time, HyunA's Bubble Pop had already reached more than 36 million of views, which was 90 times.
 Allkpop said: "Bubble Pop has proven its international popularity when a Vietnamese singer copied it".